lfarul/EmployeeRegistryH2/README.md

 # EmployeeRegistryH2
 This is a spring boot application.

+Working on compiling spring boot maven app.